QingliangLi/d3workshop/README.md

 bar.selectAll('rect') ...
 bar.selectAll('.barlabel') ...
 ```
 If you can get this, then adding the other sort option should be more straightforward.
+If you get this working, try changing the dataset to see if it still works.

 ## Exercise #3
 For our last exercise, we will animate the sorting in exercise #2.
+Recall, we just did some stop-motion animation in exercise #2 (albeit two frames).

 Although this may sound hard, it is actually quite simple.
-All you have to do is define a time duration for the animation to occur and add a transition to each moving part of the graph (rectangles, x-axis and bar labels).
+All you have to do is add a `transition` to each moving part of the graph (rectangles, x-axis and bar labels) and define a time `duration` for the animation to occur.

 ## References
 Mike Bostock's blog (creator of D3.js)